-Prior to having your water tested you should assess potential contamination sources to the well.
-The Great Lakes Rural Community Assistance Program (RCAP) is partnering with the SWCD to provide free private well assessments.
-Learn more and apply for an assessment here: http://www.greatlakesrcap.org/.
+Prior to having your water tested, you should assess potential contamination sources to the well.
+The Great Lakes Rural Community Action Partnership (RCAP) is partnering with our SWCD to provide FREE private well assessments.
+Learn more about well water assessment here: Private Well Assistance

 Hamilton County Health Department Well Drinking Water Testing

 All new or repaired wells in Hamilton County are required to be permitted.
 Once a well is drilled or repaired, it must be sampled to ensure a safe drinking water supply.
 The Hamilton County Health Department will sample the well using the Indiana State Health Department laboratory or applicants may use a state certified laboratory for water sample analysis.

 Visit the Hamilton County Well Water Supply Program website for more info or call (317) 776-8500.

 Other testing options

 State Department of Health water test kit form

 The Hamilton County Health Department lobby is a pick-up and drop off location for Hoosier Microbiological Laboratory (HML)

 One of the key ways to protect our groundwater from contamination is to seal and close wells that are not in use.
 Open and abandoned wells are a direct conduit of surface contamination to make it into our groundwater without the benefit of moving through our soil filter first.
 We have a well capping grant program for those interested, please contact our office to learn more about this opportunity.